Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 The submission process is described in
 [the user documentation](https://princeton-lsi-researchcomputing.github.io/tracebase/Upload/How%20to%20Build%20a%20Submission/4%20-%20How%20to%20Submit%20Data/),
 however since each setup is different, the TraceBase codebase does not provide a study submission form.
-You must create one and save it in this environment variable:
+An administrator must create one and save it in this environment variable:

 - `SUBMISSION_FORM_URL`

-You can do so by creating a copy of our
+See our
 [example google submission form](https://docs.google.com/forms/d/1XBTUwweS0cEhsBoVxgu7aSAUsypeW4xay93jHGnPznk/copy).

 #### TraceBase Database Migration